I. A. R. Wylie: Personal life

 Wylie became involved with physician Sara Josephine Baker.
-Neither Baker nor Wylie ever declared themselves openly as lesbians, but according to Dr. Bert Hansen, the two women were partners.
+Neither Baker nor Wylie ever declared herself openly as a lesbian, but according to Dr. Bert Hansen, the two women were partners.
 Other authors have identified her as a lesbian, including Laura Doan and Barbara Grier.

 In her autobiography My Life with George, in which the "George" of the title is her subconscious ego, Wylie says:

 I have always liked women better than men.
 I am more at ease with them and more amused by them.
 I too am rather bored by a conventional relationship which seems to involve either my playing up to someone or playing down to someone.
 Here and there and especially in my latter years when there should be no further danger of my trying to ensnare one of them I have established some real friendships with men in which we meet and like each other on equal terms as human beings.
 But fortunately, I have never wanted to marry any of them, nor with the exception of that one misguided German Grenadier, have any of them wanted to marry me.

-In her autobiography she acknowledges that many of her women friends refer to her as "Uncle," and as one critic says, her choice of being credited as "I.A.R.
+In her autobiography, she acknowledges that many of her women friends refer to her as "Uncle", and as one critic says, her choice of being credited as "I.A.R.
 Wylie" instead of Ida Wylie was certainly an attempt to downplay her gender in publications.

-In the 1930s, Wylie, Sara Josephine Baker, and another pioneering woman physician, Dr. Louise Pearce, settled on a property near Skillman, New Jersey named Trevenna Farm.
+In the 1930s, Wylie, Sara Josephine Baker, and another pioneering woman physician, Dr. Louise Pearce, settled on a property near Skillman, New Jersey, named Trevenna Farm.
 They lived there together until Baker died in 1945, followed by Pearce, and then later Wylie, who died on 4 November 1959 at the age of 74.
 Wylie and Pearce are buried alongside each other at Henry Skillman Burying Ground, Trevenna Farm's family cemetery.